puzzle/ansible-training/content/en/docs/01/01/_index.en.md

 ### Task 3

-* In Task 2 of Lab 1.0 you created ssh keys for the user ansible on controller node
+* In Task 2 of Lab 1.0 you created SSH keys for the user ansible on controller node
 * Show the content of the ssh public key
 * In the Gitea GUI, navigate to the `Settings` of the user `ansible`
 * On the right side chose the `SSH / GPG Keys` tab